electrikmilk/cherrilang.org/language/variables-constants-globals.md

 @device = Device
 ```

-But you can also just inline a global in a string like other variables.
+But you can also just inline a global in text like other variables.

 ```ruby
 @shortcutInput = "{ShortcutInput}"
 ```

-The `Ask` global may be used for an action argument, but not as an inline string variable.
+The `Ask` global may be used for an action argument, but may not be used as an inline variable in text.

 ## Empty variables